FRANK ZAPPA

 Narrator: [...]

-FZ (1982): If they want to be professional musicians, it's on 'emthat's fine.
-If they don't, that's on 'em fine, too.
+FZ (1982): If they want to be professional musicians, that's fine.
+If they don't, that's fine, too.

 1970 1988

 Dweezil (1988): He's a great guy, a good dad, you know, he's funny.
 He's a great guy, you gotta check him out.
-Wherever he is, you come up and say hi, you say, "Dweezil has sent me."
+Wherever he is, you come up and say hi, you say, "Dweezil sent me."

 Ahmet: Actually I'd rather not speak about that because, uh, unfortunately, it was so toxic when, I, uh, you know, he [...] asked me to pull the finger, [...] you guys know the whole routine, and the actual rectal sphincter hell that was involved was so, um, horrific that, uh, I believe I [...] phased in and out of dimensions and I lost my virginity like five hundred times by small lewd little midgets basicly who sucked basically were suckin' my prick continuillycontinually.
 I was in a dream-like state.
 A trance basiclybasically.
 And I wouldn't want to relive that experience, so, I'd appreciate if YOU left me alone, basiclybasically.
 Right?
 Ok?
 Thanks.